Eras242/multi-sig-wallet-system/README.md

 ## Development Environment

-This project was developed using the Forge Foundry smart contract development framework, ensuring robust testing, deployment, and integration capabilities for Ethereum-based applications.
+This project was developed using the Forge Foundry smart contract development framework.

 ## Getting Started